anzo-p/eve-in-oracle/README.md

 WHERE the produces has actual demand in the market
-AND   the supply demand price discrepancy, buy/sell -spread is high AND   for goodness sake, show us all the data in a single result, dont make us run many queries
+AND   the supply demand price discrepancy, buy/sell -spread is high AND   for goodness sake, show us all the necessary data (but nothing else) in a single result, dont make us run many queries
 ```

 If you want data to tell you smart things and give you guidance in business decisions, you **must** start with smart questions and then let data tell you the answers.
 (Most often in a reciprocal way, where you gain some answers that guides you to shape further quesitons from the data and so on.)